JakeSteam/blog-programming/_drafts/2024-11-18-what-the-hell-are-octocats.md

 ### Extra Modern Octocats

-Dark shading around eyes, 3D effect on head

-Towards the end of 2014, something unusual happened to octocat!
+Towards the end of 2014, something unusual happened to Octocat!
 It gained more detailed features, distinctive expressions, eyes, and other facial features, and it is clearly not a human.
 The limbs seem much "stretchier", and the character is in much more active poses.

 This era started in late 2014 and is still dominant.